Hollywood Brown signs deal with Chiefs, can't wait to play with Patrick Mahomes - ExBulletin

 Kansas City still has work to do to round out the offense.
 Marquez Valdes-Scantling has been released and fellow receivers Richie James and Mecole Hardman are free agents, while Kadarius Toney could fight for a job this season, meaning wide receiver is still a position of need while the Free agency continues and the NFL draft looms in April.

-The Chief also has to address the starting left tackle position and running back, where there is little behind Isiah Pacheco.
+The Chiefs also need to address the starting left tackle position and running back, where there is little behind Isiah Pacheco.

 |